ZingLab/z_FloridaFoodFestival/_posts/2025-05-21-gulf-coast-crab-corn-chowder.md

     description: "Sweet crab and corn in a velvety chowder."
   - title: "Seafood Comfort"
     description: "A Florida favorite for cool summer nights."
+description: "Sweet crab and corn in a velvety chowder."

 ---

 # Gulf Coast Crab & Corn Chowder